 Voter ID and the 'Battle Before the Battle'

-Ari Berman - Mother Jones - @AriBerman, Kris Kobach - Kansas Secretary of State - @kansassos, Rick Hasen - University of California, Irvine - @rickhasen, Patrick Marley - Milwaukee Journal Sentinel - @patrickdmarley
+Ari Berman - senior reporter for Mother Jones, author of “Give Us the Ballot: The Modern Struggle for Voting Rights in America” - @AriBerman, Kris Kobach - Kansas Secretary of State - @kansassos, Rick Hasen - professor of Law at UC Irvine, author of “Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy” - @rickhasen, Patrick Marley - Milwaukee Journal Sentinel - @patrickdmarley